dreadwarrior/vantomas/DOCKER.md

 # Working with docker / docker-machine

+## Goals

-Goal #1: Use docker and the existing virtual machine stack to progressively enhance the infrastructural stack to implement new features.
+  1. Use docker and the existing virtual machine stack to progressively enhance the infrastructural stack to implement new features.
-Goal #2: Use elasticsearch for document / content indexing.
+  2. Use elasticsearch for document / content indexing.

 ## Setup